The Master List of the Collaborative Economy: Rent and Trade Everything

 The Three Categories of Collaborative Economy Markets

-Within this market, there are multiple use cases, right now, we see the following three categories:
+Within this market, there are multiple use scenarios.
+Right now, we see the following three categories:

 Market Type Description Examples

-First Collaborative Market Manufactures and business owners that are now offering products for rent or barter BMW and Toyota have made motions to offer cars from their lot for rent –beyond selling them.
+First Collaborative Market Manufactures and business owners that are now offering products for rent or barter BMW and Toyota have made motions to offer cars for rent from their lots beyond selling them.

 Second Collaborative Market Often denoted as the “Used or Second Hand” market a consumer may offer to rent or lease of used products or remnant services.
 Lyft allows for any consumer to act like a taxi, and pick up members of the service.
 Craigslist and eBay (disclosure: client) empowers the selling of used products, worldwide